 During the year, the Council had a total of 59 elected Members.
-The cost of remuneration includes basic allowances, special responsibility allowance, dependents' carer's allowance, co-optees' allowance, travel and subsistence and telephone costs paid to Elected Members in 2016/17.
-This figure also includes employers Superannuation and National Insurance contributions.
-The figures shown for 2015/16 are a direct comparison with 2016/17.
+The cost of remuneration includes basic allowances, special responsibility allowance, dependents' carer's allowance, co-optees' allowance, travel and subsistence and telephone costs paid to Elected Members in 2017/18.
+This figure also includes employers pension and National Insurance contributions.